jjlee/rescript-mode/README.md

 TODO: bundle this or provide a way of auto-installing it

-Fetch the repo from: https://github.com/rescript-lang/rescript-vscode and compile it with:
+Fetch [the rescript repo](https://github.com/rescript-lang/rescript-vscode) and compile it with:

     npm run compile